-This recipe is like a typical chocolate chip cookie but with a few smart changes.
-Instead of butter you use coconut oil.
+This recipe is like a typical chocolate chip cookie but with a few healthier changes.
+Instead of butter, you use coconut oil.
 Just melt the coconut oil until it’s liquid and measure as you would another oil like canola.
 I love using coconut oil.
-Here are some great reason to eat more of it.
-I get my coconut oil from Trader Joe’s but a lot of my friends buy it from Costco.
-There is a slight coconut flavor from the oil in these cookies but it’s not that noticeable.
-You could even add 1/2 a cup of shredded coconut to these cookies if you want.
+I usually buy coconut oil from Trader Joe’s or Costco.
+I also love this one from Amazon.

-You also add a full cup of oats and 1/2 a cup of flax seed!
-I adapted this recipe from Averie Cooks recipe for Soft and Chewy Oatmeal Coconut Chocolate Chip Cookies.
+In this cookie recipe, you add a full cup of oats and 1/2 a cup of flax seed!
+I adapted this recipe from Averie Cooks’ recipe for Soft and Chewy Oatmeal Coconut Chocolate Chip Cookies.
 I have been wanting to make a cookie and pack it full of flax seed since it’s so good for you!
-Here are some reasons why.
+You can read more about the benefits of flaxseed and how to use it in this post.
 When I was making this recipe I wasn’t sure if 1/2 a cup of flaxseed would be too much but it turned out to be perfect!
-You hardly notice except for you can see it in the cookie.
+You hardly notice except that you can see it in the cookie.
 It gives it a darker color than a typical chocolate chip cookie.
+If you’d like more coconut flavor, you could even add 1/2 a cup of shredded coconut to these cookies.
+(But may need to add a little more melted coconut oil if it seems too dry.)

 Look at all that chocolatey goodness!
 Mmm!
 These cookies were so good!
-My boys loved them too and they are my toughest critics.
+My kids loved them too and they are my toughest critics.

 Just a note about the recipe, the dough needs to be chilled for at least 2 hours in the fridge.
-I just place all my dough balls on one cookie sheet, cover it with plastic wrap and put it in the fridge.
-But if you are short on time you can just place it in the freezer for 15 minutes and it works just as well!
-This helps the cookies not to spread but almost too well!
-So if you want the to be more flat than rounded be sure to gently press down of them before baking.
-Also, I love to add some chocolate chips on top to make it look prettier and of course who doesn’t love more chocolate?
+I just place all my dough balls on one cookie sheet, cover it with plastic wrap, and put it in the fridge.
+But if you are short on time you can just place it in the freezer for 15 minutes and that will work.
+This helps the cookies not to spread and enhances the flavor.
+Also, I love to add some chocolate chips on top to make it look prettier and give it more chocolatey goodness!

 Enjoy!